Greenland national football team

 The Greenland national football team (Kalaallit nunaanni isikkamik arsarnermi nunanut allanut unammisartut; Grønlands fodboldlandshold) represents Greenland in non-FIFA international tournaments.
 It is controlled by the Football Association of Greenland.
 Although it has the same status as the Faroe Islands within the Kingdom of Denmark, Greenland is not, unlike the Faroe Islands national football team, a member of FIFA nor of any continental confederation and therefore is not eligible to enter the World Cup or other sanctioned tournaments.
 Most of the matches they have played have been against the Faroe Islands and Iceland, but neither of the two consider those games full internationals.
 In May 2024, it was announced that Greenland had officially applied to become a member of CONCACAF, however the application was later rejected.
+The team is currently members of CONIFA, an international governing body for association football teams that are not affiliated with FIFA.